-LINE 33, Estimated Tax-You may credit all or part of the overpayment toward your estimated tax liability for 2005.
-Enter the amount you want credited on Line 33.
+LINE 38, Estimated Tax-You may credit all or part of the overpayment toward your estimated tax liability for 2007.
+Enter the amount you want credited on Line 38.

-LINE 34-Subtract amounts entered on Lines 32 and/or 33 from Line 27.
-Enter the difference, if any, on Line 34.
+LINE 39 - Subtract amounts entered on Lines 37 and/or 38 from Line 32.
+Enter the difference, if any, on Line 39.
 This amount will be refunded to you.
-If the total of Lines 32 and 33 equals the amount on Line 27, enter a zero on Line 34.
+If the total of Lines 37 and 38 equals the amount on Line 32, enter a zero on Line 39.

-Note: If the amount of Kentucky tax you overpaid is excessive, obtain a copy of Form K-4A from your employer to see if you are entitled to additional allowances.
+Note: If the amount of Kentucky tax you overpaid is excessive, obtain a copy of Form K-4A from your employer.
 If you are entitled to additional allowances, file a new Form K-4 with your employer to reduce the amount of Kentucky tax withheld.